 1 Scope

 The present document provides additional information concerning Network Policy local conflict detection.
-This GS expands on the work done in GS ENI 005, clause 6.3.9.6.3, to provide additional requirements and procedures to ensure that a new network policy will not conflict with any currently deployed network policies in the same administrative domain.
-This document is only intended for Network Policies that meet the requirements defined in Clause 4.3.1.
+The present document expands on the work done in ETSI GS ENI 005 [i.2], clause 6.3.9.6.3, to provide additional requirements and procedures to ensure that a new network policy will not conflict with any currently deployed network policies in the same administrative domain.
+The present document is only intended for Network Policies that meet the requirements defined in clause 4.3.1.

 The present document also describes the input(s), output(s), Internal Reference Points, and functionality of every step in the Network Policy local conflict detection process.

 If network policies with potential risks are dispatched, they may lead to various errors in the network and cause instability and harm.
 However, as the scale of the network increases, the difficulty and cost of detecting and correcting network errors also increases.
-Therefore, we have refined the process of Policy Validation (Local Conflict Resolution) in the original policy validation Functional Block and clarified the operation of the internal functions and interaction process of network Policy local conflict detection.
+Therefore, the process of Policy Validation(Local Conflict Resolution) in the original policy validation Functional Block is refined is the present document.
+The operation of the internal functions and interaction process of network Policy local conflict detection are also clarified..
 This will potentially save time and reduce misconfigurations.
 Consequently, the stability and availability of the system will be increased.

 The present document will encompass research and investigation activities that will address network policy conflict in IP networks at the first stage.
 Subsequent efforts may extend the work into telecommunication networks.